-Electricity from renewable sources of energy is stimulated by a feed-in tariff scheme which includes elements of a renewable quota scheme and tendering.
-Since 2011 this scheme only applies to pre-existing RES-E installations and is closed for new RES-E projects.
-Furthermore, early 2014 a tax for subsidised electricity generators has been introduced.
+Electricity from renewable sources of energy is stimulated by a feed-in tariff scheme which also includes elements of a renewable quota scheme and tendering.
+In principle, it applies to all renewable electricity generation technologies with the exception of geothermal generation.
+Introduced in 2011, this scheme is currently suspended and is due to be completely phased out by 1 January 2020.
+It is closed for new RES-E projects.
 The current major RES-E support scheme is under review for major reform.
 In order to boost the efficiency of RES-E support, the Latvian government deems that a new RES-E support scheme should be technology-neutral.
 For generators/prosumers with a small connection ( $\leq$ 3\16A) a net metering regulation is in place.
+All small-scale renewable electricity generating technologies are eligible in principle, but mainly households with PV solar installations benefit from net metering.